alorence/django-modern-rpc/docs/misc/migration_guide.rst

        """
        return a + b

-This new process allow to easily customize registration per procedure and per server.
+This new process allows you to easily customize registration per procedure and per server.

 Update your authentication configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^